judy-D/cookbook-final/README.md

 This project was developed using ReactJS and Firebase.
-The URL: https://cookbook-final.web.app/.

 This is a simple project, the user can: